DARADIA:The Pain Clinic

 Introduction:

-How to know which headaches are serious?
+How to know which headaches are dangerous headaches?

 If you notice any of the following symptoms, it may be serious.
 Consult your doctor.